 Many gemstones have played a role in folklore and mythology.
 Occasionally, they make their way into the historical record.
 Evidence suggests several different cultures used bloodstone through the centuries for both practical and magical purposes.

-The history of bloodstone reaches back to the time of the ancient Greeks and Romans.
+The history of Bloodstone reaches back to the time of the ancient Greeks and Romans.
 Bloodstone's other name, heliotrope, means "sun turner" in Greek.
-In the first century, Roman naturalist and author Pliny the Elder wrote how bloodstones could help someone become invisible.
+In the first century, a Roman naturalist and author Pliny the Elder wrote how Bloodstones could help someone become invisible.

 Several cultures used bloodstone as a good luck talisman or hemostatic amulet, believing it could influence blood flow and protect someone if they were wounded.
 As recently as the early 20th century, Appalachian folk medicine cites bloodstone as a remedy for nosebleeds.